dlramos1031/B2F-Flask/README.md

 2. Paste on Pi → open terminal → run the same `RUN ME - Start Website.bat` (we’ll make a Pi version later)

 ### Credits
-Made with love by [Your Group Name]
+Made with love by Dave Lester Ramos
 USTP Cagayan de Oro • 2025
 No internet?
 No problem!